 What is the cause of sibling rivalry?

 Why do siblings fight in the first place, particularly over things that seem irrelevant to adults?
 Many people have surmised that it is due to a competition for resources.
 This can be for material items like toys or food, but also for more abstract resources such as parental love, affection, or praise.
-When one sibling observes or feels that they are receiving less than before or less than a sibling, it leads to dominance behavior.
+When one sibling observes or feels that they are receiving less than before or less than a sibling, it leads to dominant behavior.

 So is it about money?
 Well no, not at all.
 Sibling rivalry occurs in all different types of families in every social class.
 From wealthy siblings squabbling over inheritances to low-income families fighting over the best toy.
 Yet the very things that divide can also cause siblings to bond together.
 Siblings consoling each other over the loss of a family member, or 2 children sharing their last piece of bread.
 While lack of money can increase the stresses and lower the amount of resources available to the family as a whole, it clearly doesn’t cause sibling rivalry.
 Equally no amount of money can necessarily fix a deep-rooted sibling divide.